Niseko Entry Requirements

 Prohibited Items

-- Articles infringing on intellectual property rights - counterfeit branded goods, pirated media
+- Articles infringing on intellectual property rights (e.g., fake branded goods) - subject to confiscation

 Restricted Items

-- Fresh fruits, vegetables, plants, and seeds - require phytosanitary certificates and inspection
+- Animal/Plant Products: Meat, fruit, vegetables, plants, and soil require phytosanitary certificates and inspection to prevent disease.
+Declare all such items.

 Health Requirements